metonymize-kripa/fast-data/README.md

 # fast-data
-A minimal fastapi server that provides Open API access to a tsv table.
-It accepts: key to filter on, output column names, and maximum number of
+A minimal fastapi server that provides Open API access to a list of JSON elements extracted from a tsv table.